Blogs

 • Modernise reconciliations procedures – it’s the glue that holds safeguarding together

-What reconciliations do firms need to perform?
+What reconciliations do you need to perform?

 The FCA requires payments organisations to conduct both external and internal reconciliations: